WST-X Series: Wavelet Scattering Transform for Interpretable Speech Deepfake Detection: Proposed Method

 \subsection{WST-X Series Feature Extractor}

-In principle, WST could be used as a standalone acoustic front-end similar to MFCCs, LFCCs, or CQCCs~\cite{sahidullah2015comparison, TODISCO2017516}.
-However, by capitalizing on the robustness of SSL models such as XLSR~\cite{xin2022investigating,xuan25_spsc}, we propose the WST-X series front-end, which combines WST and SSL features to bridge the gap between physical signal representations and high-dimensional semantic embeddings.
+In principle, WST could be used as a standalone acoustic front-end similar to MFCCs, LFCCs, or CQCCs~\cite{sahidullah2015comparison, TODISCO2017516,xuanasv1,xuanasv2,xuanasv3,xuanasv4}.
+However, by capitalizing on the robustness of SSL models such as XLSR~\cite{xin2022investigating,xuan25_spsc}, we propose WST-X, a series of front-ends that combine WST and SSL features to bridge the gap between physical signal representations and high-level acoustic embeddings.
 As shown in Fig.~\ref{fig:3}, the WST-X series comprises two architectural designs: \emph{parallel} (WST-X1) and \emph{cascaded} (WST-X2), detailed as follows.

 {\textbf{Prompt Tuning XLSR (PT-XLSR).}} We adopt XLSR-300M as the foundation model, adhering to the parameter-efficient prompt tuning setup (PT-XLSR) described in \cite{xuan2025wavesp, xie2025detect}.
 We freeze the XLSR parameters and introduce $k$ learnable prompt tokens $V_i \!\in \!\mathbb{R}^{k \times D}$ at each transformer layer $i \in \{1,\ldots,24\}$, where $D$ denotes the hidden dimensionality.
 The CNN-extracted features $E_0\!\in \!\mathbb{R}^{T \times D}$, where $T$ is the number of time frames, are concatenated with the prompt tokens to guide the encoding process, producing the final representation $E_{24}\! \in\! \mathbb{R}^{(k+T) \times D}$ for subsequent integration strategies.